Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/pragmatic-global-state.md

 rough example we can play around with.

-Another important point to emphasize is the 3rd party library which initially inspired this experiment is native code (I think it's written in C++?).
-The reason this is important is because it uses pointers and a bug doesn't just mean an exception gets thrown, we could segfault and tear down the entire process.
-My decision to write use it from Rust also means we'll need to write some `unsafe` code when crossing the language boundary.
+Another important point to emphasize is the 3rd party library which initially inspired this experiment is native code (I think it's written in C++).
+The reason this is important is because it works touches memory directly and a bug doesn't just mean an exception gets thrown, we could segfault and tear down the entire process.

-It's actually pretty painful to write code in Rust which relies on global mutable state (it's almost like the code is trying to tell us something 🤔) so our example will be written in C. Plus, in the real world all we have access to is a compiled DLL and corresponding header file, so it seems fitting for our Rust code to only see the library as a black box.
+My decision to write use it from Rust also means we'll need to write some `unsafe` code when crossing the language boundary and enforcing invariants.
+This is actually *a good thing*!
+It gives us several easy-to-find places to start from when troubleshooting a crash.

-Without further ado, here's a header file:
+Without further ado, here's a header file defining the high-level interface of the library we'll be working with.

 ```c
 // native/stateful.h